 Suffolk has a tremendous coastline stretching down from Norfolk in the north through Lowestoft and down to Felixstowe and Shotley in the south, featuring sandy cliffs, dunes, bays and creeks.
 The diversity of the coastline means that there’s something for everyone – from sand to shingle, from reed bed to fishing port, with wildlife rich estuaries too.

 Much of the Suffolk coastline is within an Area of Outstanding Natural Beauty, but, as you can see above, despite this the beaches aren’t very crowded!
-Beaches in Suffolk offer a range of inexpensive Days Out options whether you’re wanting to brave a dip in the North Sea, bury your head in a good book, spot at tern hover or pick out some sprats from the water.
-Find the best spot for you in our Guide –
+Beaches in Suffolk offer a range of inexpensive Days Out options whether you’re wanting brave a dip in the North Sea, bury your head in a good book, spot at tern hover or pick out some sprats from the water.

 Lowestoft is the most easterly point in the UK and in addition to its Edwardian splendour along the seafront, you can easily see why the town is at the forefront of the UK’s wind generation industry.
 Lowestoft is a very family friendly resort offering miles of wide stretches of sandy beaches as well as traditional seaside amusements, a pier and plenty of fish & chip shops to chose from.
 Direct access from London by train from Liverpool Street makes Lowestoft beach a good option to choose when the sun comes out.
-For more information, read our Lowestoft guide here.
+For more information, read guide on things to do in Lowestoft here.

 Further South is the remote beach of Covehithe which has a lovely sandy beach but it is off the beaten track and only accessible by foot or cycle.
 There is on street parking near the church and a well signposted footpath taking you through the fields down to the sea.
 No facilities – just glorious beach and sea air.
 For those that truly want to get away from it all, clothes optional!